Verse Mother Imogen Hewitt: by Eden & Lily

 There are two sides to that coin for me.
 On one side - people, ideas and adrenaline.
 On the other side - silence, nature and perspective.

-4. What has surprised you most about being a Mama?
+4. What has surprised you most about being a mother?

 That’s hard.
 It’s a journey of pretty constant surprises in my opinion.
 I guess I am continually surprised by how strong the physical bond is.
 I anticipated an emotional bond that could stretch through time and space but I did not expect that I would hurt when they hurt.
 Maybe it’s obvious to many but it really is like having your heart beat outside of your body.
 When those eyes are full of tears from a tumble or a friendship bust up, the ache in my body is real.
 My nerves fizz.
 My heart beats faster.
 My every desire is to make it go away but I can’t.
 Well maybe I could but in many instances, for them to grow, I should not.
 Having said that, Mumma cuddles are in fact magic.